bobbystacksmash/Construct/README.md

 Patches are most welcome._

 ## Installing
+The manual install instructions are the most stable.
+If you're more comfortable with Docker, please see the *Docker* install instructions, but beware, these are experimental at this time.

+### Manual Install
 Construct has been designed to run on any operating system capable of running the latest version of the Node.js programming language.
 To install Construct: